skip to Main Content

 - Check references and citations.

 - Improve word choice to more effectively convey meaning, maintain authorial voice, and improve narrative flow.

 - Reduce or eliminate jargon and other specialized terminology.

-- A clean copy of the revised file(s) with all changes accepted and only comments remaining.
-(It is useful to have the clean copy to compare to when reviewing changes.)
+- A copy of the revised file(s) with all changes accepted and only comments remaining.
+(Useful to compare to when reviewing changes.)

-- A style sheet documenting editorial style and editorial decisions.
+- A style sheet documenting style and editorial decisions.